MicrosoftDocs/VBA-Docs/api/Access.Chart.SecondaryValuesAxisMinimum.md

 ---

-# Chart.SecondaryValuesAxisMinimum Property (Access)
+# Chart.SecondaryValuesAxisMinimum property (Access)

 Returns or sets the minimum value that can be represented on the secondary values axis.
-Read/write **Single** .
+Read/write **Single**.

 ## Syntax